New Haitian Communist Party (Marxist–Leninist): History

 Under the regime of Jean-Claude Duvalier and his father François Duvalier, left-wing parties in Haiti were brutally repressed.
 This led to the exile of the Unified Party of Haitian Communists (PUCH) in France.
-The PUCH would return to Haiti after Duvalier was overthrown in 1986, but it began to disintegrate shortly afterwards, mostly due to the fall of the Soviet Union in 1989.
+The PUCH would return to Haiti after Duvalier was overthrown in 1986, but it began to disintegrate shortly afterwards, mostly due to the fall of the Soviet Union in 1991.
 Former party members of the PUCH and the also defunct Haitian Workers Party met in secret during the military rule of Raoul Cédras in the 1990s, but the political situation made it impossible to form a cohesive party.
 In 2000, after the end of military rule, the New Haitian Communist Party (Marxist–Leninist) was founded.

 Ideology

-The NPCH(ML) officially espouses Marxism–Leninism and Maoism.
+The NPCH(ML) officially espouses Marxism–Leninism.
 The party wishes to form links with the working class in Haiti, with the goal of educating them on their ideology and spreading a commitment to the proletarian struggle throughout the country.